Camera Sensor Networks

 The problem of camera calibration for a single camera has been widely studied in the computer vision literature.
 Such methods typically require the user to show a calibration rig to the camera.
 Obviously, such methods do not scale well for large camera sensor networks, because they would require manual calibration of each camera.
 On the other hand, self-calibration methods automatically calibrate the cameras by solving nonlinear equations such as Kruppa's equations.
 While these methods are very elegant, they suffer from the fact that the problem of solving Kruppa's equations is numerically ill-conditioned.
 Moreover, these methods assume that all the cameras have the same intrinsic parameters so they are not readily applicable to camera sensor networks, where each camera can have different intrinsic parameters.
 We show that the problem of automatically calibrating a large number of cameras in a sensor network can be solved in a distributed way by solving a set of linear equations.
 We show that this is possible under the mild assumption that only one of the cameras needs to be calibrated.

 Once the cameras' intrinsic and extrinsic parameters are known, the next problem is to recover the structure of the 3D scene (triangulation problem).
 However, solving the multiple view triangulation problem becomes difficult in a sensor network setup.
-This is because, while each pair of motes could easily compute the 3D structure of the scene via linear triangulation, the estimates from different pairs of motes may not be the same, especially in real situations where image data are noisy.
+This is because, while each pair of nodes could easily compute the 3D structure of the scene via linear triangulation, the estimates from different pairs of nodes may not be the same, especially in real situations where image data are noisy.
 We propose a method based on distributed consensus algorithms for estimating the 3D structure of a scene in a distributed way.
-We show that all the motes compute the same 3D structure, even though they communicate with only a few neighbors in the network.
+We show that all the nodes compute the same 3D structure, even though they communicate with only a few neighbors in the network.
 This method requires that all the cameras observe the same scene and that the network graph over which the nodes communicate be connected.

 Publications